bardia01/al-folio.github.io/_projects/1_project.md

 ---
 layout: page
 title: Hardware-based mixed-format arithmetic accelerator
-description:
+description: An exploration into optimizing datapaths
 importance: 1
 img: /assets/img/fpga.jpg
 category: work
 ---

 This project was exploratory, we set out with a goal of investigating how to optimise datapath design while limited by resource constraints.
-To be able to measure progress, at each milestone we tested the design by computing the same mathematical expression, which was a summation involving exponentials and sinusoid factors.
+To be able to measure progress, at each milestone we tested the design by computing the same mathematical expression, which was a summation involving exponential and sinusoid factors.

 The development process began by using a primitive design (implementing the function in software without any DSPs enabled on the soft-processor), and measuring the performance.
-Using this, we could analyse the data and hypothesise where the bottlenecks of the system lied.
+Using this, we could analyse the data and hypothesize where the bottlenecks of the system lied.
 Then, we used simulations and experimentation to collect data about the performance gain versus resource cost of any suggested changes.
 Using this information, we were able to iterate the system architecture and measure the resultant performance.

 Within the design phase, it was important to make sure each module implemented was verified with thorough and versatile testing so as to not lose accuracy in the output.